 Do I have to be a member of the church?

-In keeping with the inclusive philosophy of our denomination, anyone who is in sympathy with UU principles is welcome.
-(However, facilitators must be members of the congregation.)
+No. In keeping with Unitarian Universalism’s inclusive philosophy, anyone who is in sympathy with UU principles is welcome.

-Facilitators are responsible for the life of the group.
-They make sure meetings begin and end on time.
-During the meeting, they use the session plans to guide the discussion.
-In addition, facilitators meet monthly with the minister to help to maintain the connection between individual Chalice Circles and the larger community.
+There are two trained volunteer facilitators for each Chalice Circle.
+They are responsible for the life of the group.
+They make sure meetings begin and end on time, and during the meeting, they use the session plans to guide the discussion.
+In addition, facilitators meet monthly with the Director of Lifespan Faith Engagement to help maintain the connection between individual Chalice Circles and the larger community.

 How can I get involved in a Chalice Circle?

-You can register for a three-month Chalice Circle through the Adult Learning program (contact firstname.lastname@example.org).
-But at any time, you may notify Rev. Kim (email@example.com) or the ARE Ministry (firstname.lastname@example.org) of your interest.
+You can register for a Chalice Circle through the Adult Faith Engagement program or you may notify Rev. Kim (firstname.lastname@example.org) or Robin Pugh, Director of Lifespan Faith Engagement (email@example.com) of your interest.
 There is always a space available for a new Circle participant.